helloitsbrian/bloomfolio/src/content/education/university-1.md

 link: "https://pugetsound.edu"
 ---

-Focused on software engineering, algorithms, and data structures.
-Graduated with honors and participated in various coding competitions.
+Emphasis on German literature and music, with minors in business and marketing.
+Held elected leadership roles in both choir and fraternity organizations.